- Overview

 Correlation identifiers¶

-Inspecting any distributed system invariably begins by correlating identifiers—Canton is no different in that regard.
+Inspecting Canton begins by correlating identifiers, much like inspecting any other distributed system.
 Canton can accept and/or generate a number of identifiers suitable for correlating across both time, various nodes, and the evolving state of the ledger.

 A few of the key identifiers to be aware of are: